 Token Launchers

 Not every game launches with its own token.
-When a game is registered without a GameCoin, anyone can launch one for it - becoming the "token launcher" and gaining first-buyer advantages.
+When a game is registered without a playcoin, anyone can launch one for it - becoming the "token launcher" and gaining first-buyer advantages.

-A GameCoin is a Solana token created specifically for a game on Open Game Protocol.
+A Playcoin is a Solana token created specifically for a game on Play Fun.
+Each game can have one active playcoin at a time.
 It powers:

-Daily leaderboard rewards - Top players earn GameCoin based on rank
+Daily leaderboard rewards - Top players earn playcoins based on rank via a power-law distribution

-Score multipliers - Players buy multipliers with GameCoin to boost scores
+Score multipliers - Players buy multipliers with playcoins to boost scores

 Game Developer

-When registering a game, developers can choose to launch a GameCoin immediately by setting launchGameCoin: true.
+When registering a game, developers can choose to launch a playcoin immediately by setting launchGameCoin: true.
 This gives them control over the token from day one.
+After a playcoin's emission ends, the creator gets a 48-hour grace period to launch the next one.

 External Launcher (You!)

-If a game doesn't have a GameCoin yet, anyone can launch one.
+If a game doesn't have a playcoin yet (or the grace period has passed), anyone can launch one.
 This creates an opportunity for:

 Investors who believe in a game's potential